ivy-llc/ivy/docs/partial_source/contributing.rst

         """
         return _cur_framework(x).my_func(x, dtype, dev)

+Note that the input array has type :code:`Union[ivy.Array, ivy.NativeArray]` whereas the output array has type :code:`ivy.Array`.
+This is the case for all functions in the ivy API.
+We always return an :code:`ivy.Array` instance to ensure that any subsequent Ivy code is fully framework-agnostic, with all operators performed on the array being handled by Ivy, and not the backend framework.
+However, there is no need to prevent native arrays from being permitted in the input.
+For Ivy methods which wrap backend-specific implementations, the input would need to be converted to a native array (such as :code:`torch.Tensor`) anyway before calling the backend method, and for Ivy methods implemented as a composition of other Ivy methods such as :code:`ivy.lstm_update`, the native inputs can just be converted to :code:`ivy.Array` instances before executing the Ivy implementation.

-:code:`dtype` and :code:`dev` do not need to be added to all methods, these are just examples.
+As for the other arguments in the example above, :code:`dtype` and :code:`dev` do not need to be added to all methods, these are just examples.
+These should be added to all creation methods though.
-For creation methods these should be added.

 All functions which adhere to the `Array API`_ standard should be placed in the submodule :code:`ivy.functional.ivy.array_api`, and should also be placed in the correct file in alignment with the categories used in the standard.